-“As an organisation that chooses its partners very carefully, we wanted to work with a team who could provide us with the skills that allowed us to deliver broader, deeper automations for our clients.
-We were always going to be looking for a partner in the conversational AI space, because we really see an opportunity for it.
+“As an organization that chooses its partners very carefully, we wanted to work with a team who could provide us with the skills that allowed us to deliver broader, deeper automation for our clients.
+We were always looking for a partner in the Conversational AI space because we really see an opportunity for it.

 “Conversational activity allows us to not only automate more complex processes, it allows us to knit processes together that sometimes need human intervention – whether that's to escalate, or ask for more information – so it was a process of careful selection that brought us together with CM.com to fill that gap for us.